 Once the licences arrive, the rough plan starts with the ferry across from Portsmouth to St Malo (France), we then have to be in Spain for our good friend’s 50th birthday in October.
 But as we’re already in September, at this rate we’ll never get there for the party.

-The pretty drive from Street (Somerset), takes about two and a half hours to Bude; decided to break up the journey to Penzance.
-Having first visited Cornwall in 1985 and then again 2009, I was really looking forward to another visit.
+The scenic drive from Street (Somerset), takes about two and a half hours to Bude, although decide to break the journey up and visit Penzance.
+Having first visited Cornwall in 1985 and then again 2009, I’m really looking forward to another visit.

-I’ve always loved Cornwall for it’s rugged cliffs, gorgeous long beaches, windswept scenery, quaint cove villages, lovely locals with devilish accents, and scrumptious heart-attack food.
+Cornwall is one of my favourite spots in England.
+Rugged cliffs, gorgeous long beaches, windswept scenery, quaint cove villages, lovely locals with devilish accents, and scrumptious heart-attack food make up Cornwall.

-Wooda Farm Holiday Park, Poughill -£22/pitch, 2 people, includes power
+Wooda Farm Holiday Park, Poughill – £22/pitch for 2 people and includes power

 Excellent facilities in this lovely campsite.
 Hedges are planted between most pitches so you have more privacy than the – (although Freshwater Beach Holiday Park is a much more open-spaced site).

 This site offers a Takeaway, Bar & Grill (great delicious food at reasonable prices), kid’s play area, indoor swimming pool, and more.
 You can play a spot of golf (£2/person) in a 9-hole course or for those in need of a workout, there is a good little gym on site at £3/hour.

 If you love walking, then try one of the many signed nature walks close to the campsite or other walking trails and dog-walking areas.

 From the campsite, it’s about 2 miles into Bude so a good walk but great to stretch the legs after sitting in Reg.
 If you don’t feel like walking, then a bus does leave from the front of the campsite, you just need to check times at Reception.